Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 # play/export chord types examples
-new_song.play(C('C')) # play a C major chord using the sampler object with loaded sound modules of channel 1 new_song.play(C('C'), 2) # do the same thing except using channel 2 new_song.play(C('C'), 2, bpm=165) # do the same thing except using channel 2 with BPM 165
+new_song.play(C('C')) # play a C major chord using the daw object with loaded sound modules of channel 1 new_song.play(C('C'), 2) # do the same thing except using channel 2 new_song.play(C('C'), 2, bpm=165) # do the same thing except using channel 2 with BPM 165